 The order of evaluation in Ruby is left to right.
 Order of evaluation and order of precedence are different.
 Precedence allows the familiar order of operations for expressions.
-For example, a + b c a is evaluated, followed by b and c, then the value of b and the value of c are multiplied and added to the value of a.
-This is a subtle point which matters only if a, b, or c cause side effects.
-The following illustrates this:

-def a; print "A"; 1; end def b; print "B"; 2; end
+For example, def a; print "A"; 1; end def b; print "B"; 2; end